gopine/diary/2021/March/March 8 (Monday).md

 The learning curve seems gentle.

 Want to build a small project with it to get a feel for its reactivity model.

+Created a simple to-do list application using Svelte.